 my email.
 They apologize for any inconvenience.

 NEW YORK, NEW YORK -- Rite Aid has recently adopted a policy where you cannot purchase beer without identification.
-I recently stopped by the Rite Aid on Grand Street on the Lower East Side of Manhattan and despite the fact that I am fifty years old and my brother is seventy-nine years of age we were unable to purchase beer because we were not carrying identification.
+I recently stopped by the Rite Aid on Grand Street on the Lower East Side of Manhattan and despite the fact that I am fifty years old and my brother is seventy-nine years of age, we were unable to purchase beer because we were not carrying identification.
 Where does discretion come into the equation or common sense?
 The laws are designed to prevent underage drinking; not to prevent middle and mature men from purchasing beer.

 LANCASTER, PENNSYLVANIA -- I saw a promotion for 50 free prints with activation of online account.
 I took the time to set up the account, but never received free prints in my shopping cart.
 I spent 4 hours the next morning speaking and online chatting with several people from customer service and photo departments only to be told that they see it in my account on their end and that it must be a server error on my end.
 (Never had problems before!)
 Seems AWFUL convenient!
 They can't just tell a customer the promo code or send a coupon via snail mail.
 They don't even want to fulfill their promise!
 What a SCAM!

-ASHLAND, KENTUCKY -- I do not know why I keep going into Rite Aid, every time I do I get ripped off.
+ASHLAND, KENTUCKY -- I do not know why I keep going into Rite Aid.
+Every time I do, I get ripped off.
 Something needs to be done with such horrible management and brought to their attention they act like they could careless.
-When you purchase an item and there is a price under that item that is the amount you should pay for, then when you check out it rings a higher price as usual.
-Their prices are so ridiculously high and on top of that they know they are ripping people off.
+When you purchase an item and there is a price under that item, that is the amount you should pay for.
+Then when you check out, it rings a higher price as usual.
+Their prices are so ridiculously high and on top of that, they know they are ripping people off.
 Will never be in this store again but something needs to be done.

 N/A -- A few weeks ago, Rite Aid repackaged their latex gloves which were great into a smaller package about half the size of the original.
 As it is, the original package just barely fit all gloves, now trying to get them out is a mess especially for those people who don't want these latex gloves scattered all over the floor just trying to pull them out!
 It's absolutely cheap!
 The price is still the same, and frankly the company can't be saving more than a few cents using the smaller box.
 If you agree please send them an email to return to the old packaging.
-There aren't too many good options out there, and this product was great to begin with, now it's like CVS latex gloves: pricey and lousy!!
+There aren't too many good options out there, and this product was great to begin with.
+Now it's like CVS latex gloves - pricey and lousy!!